 Why it matters

-- The shooting of Charlie Kirk has intensified discussions on political violence and the impact of rhetoric in the U.S.
+• The shooting of Charlie Kirk has intensified the national conversation on political violence and the impact of rhetoric in politics.

 What’s next

-- Political leaders may face increased pressure to address rhetoric and violence ahead of the 2024 elections.
+• Political leaders may face increased pressure to address and reform the tone of political discourse.